hunomina/data-validator/README.md

 ### [DataType](https://github.com/hunomina/json-data-validator/blob/master/src/Data/DataType.php)

-Allows to encapsulate the data into an object and format it for [DataSchema](https://github.com/hunomina/json-data-validator/blob/master/src/Schema/DataSchema.php) validation.
+Allows to encapsulate the data into an object and format it in order to be validated using a [DataSchema](https://github.com/hunomina/json-data-validator/blob/master/src/Schema/DataSchema.php).

 ### [JsonData](https://github.com/hunomina/json-data-validator/blob/master/src/Data/JsonData.php)